Search sheldonbrown.com and sheldonbrown.org

 Ferrules are particularly important with compressionless housing.
-Even so, individual lengthwise strands can sometimes poke out of a ferrule or housing stop next to the inner cable.
+Even so, individual lengthwise strands can sometimes poke out of a ferrule or housing stop next to the inner wire.
 You may have to look closely to notice the rogue strands.
 They cause deteriorating, erratic shifting.
 Generally, pre-cut compressionless cable housing with tight-fitting ferrules is immune from this problem.
 Smaller-diameter (4 mm) compressionless cable housing will generally fit into housing stops without removing the ferrules.

 The traditional treatment is to solder the strands together at the end of the cable.
 Ordinary rosin-core electrical solder does the trick.
 This treatment allows the cable to be pulled through the anchor bolt and housing to reinstall or relubricate it.